English Comprehension

 1. Privacy: First, you must realize there is no privacy on the Internet.
 Whatever you post is there forever and ever and ever.

 2. Cyberbullying: Bullying is a problem in schools as well as offices.
 The Internet, and especially social media sites, have greatly magnified the bullying situation.
-Anonymity and the ability to reach many people simultaneously have increased the spreading of rumours and images.
+Anonymity and the ability to reach many people simultaneously have increased the spread of rumours and images.
 The subjects of bullying have become vulnerable much more quickly through posts and reposts.
 With the availability of the Internet and cyberbullying, the victim and the predator don’t have to live in the same area or country or even know each other personally.
 Sextortion has become a popular pastime with perverts around the world.

 Popular Social Media Sites in North America